What is isolated limb perfusion?

 Patients should be carefully selected for isolated limb perfusion.
 Indications for isolated limb perfusion may include the following criteria:

-- Melanoma metastases are confined to a single limb
+- Melanoma metastases that are confined to a single limb

-- Patient has primary lesion with poor prognosis
+- A primary lesion with a poor prognosis

 Isolated limb perfusion can be a stand-alone therapy or can be used in combination with surgical resection or other treatments.